-NOTE 8-SPLIT-INTEREST AGREEMENT OBLIGATIONS
+NOTE 9-SPLIT-INTEREST AGREEMENT OBLIGATIONS

 The Foundation has entered into irrevocable agreements with donors whereby in exchange for the gift from the donor, the Foundation is obligated to provide an annuity to the donor or other designated beneficiaries for a specific number of years or the beneficiaries' lifetime.
 A liability is recognized for the estimated present value of the annuity obligation and the assets are recorded at their gross market value.
 The discount rate and actuarial assumptions used in calculating the annuity obligation are those provided in Internal Revenue Service guidelines and actuarial tables.
-The fair market value of assets held under split-interest agreements were \$1,360,166 and \$1,233,583 for the years ended December 31, 2023 and 2022, respectively.
+The fair market value of assets held under split-interest agreements were \$1,415,082 and \$1,360,166 for the years ended December 31, 2024 and 2023, respectively.

-NOTE 9-LEASES
+NOTE 10-LEASES

 During 2010, the Foundation entered into a lease agreement to lease office space from the United Methodist Health Ministry Fund.
 The lease shall automatically renew for subsequent three-year "Renewal Terms" with base rent increasing 3.0% each year of the renewal term.
-The lease agreement provides for a monthly lease rent based on the relative percentage of the office space assigned to the Foundation.
+The lease agreement provides for a monthly lease payment based on the relative percentage of the office space assigned to the Foundation.
+The Foundation has elected to use the applicable risk-free rate based on information available at lease commencement to determine the present value of future office lease payments.

-The following summarizes the line items in the balance sheets, which include amounts for operating leases as of December 31, 2023:
+The following summarizes the line items in the balance sheets, which include amounts for operating leases as of December 31:

-Operating Leases Operating lease right-of-use asset \$ 27,886 Operating lease liability \$ 28,666
+2024 2023 Operating Leases Operating lease right-of-use asset \$ \$ 85,698 27,886 Operating lease liability \$ 85,698 \$ 28,666

-The following summarizes the weighted average remaining lease term and discount rate as of December 31, 2023:
+The following summarizes the weighted average remaining lease term and discount rate as of December 31:

-Operating leases 1 year
+2024 2023 Weighted Average Remaining Lease Term Operating leases 3 years 1 year Weighted Average Discount Rate Operating leases 4.22% 0.09%

-Weighted Average Discount Rate Operating leases 0.09%
+The maturities of lease liabilities as of December 31, 2024, were as follows:

-Operating leases 0.0370
+Year Ending Amount

-The maturities of lease liabilities as of December 31, 2023, were as follows:
+2025 2026 \$ 29,520 30,360

-Year Ending Amount t
+2027 31,260

-2024 \$ 28 ,680
+Total lease payments Interest 91,140 (5,442)

-Total lease payments Interest 28 ,680 (14)
+Present value of lease liabilities \$ 85,698

-Present value of lease liabilities \$ 28 ,666
+The following summarizes the line items in the statements of activities, which include the components of lease expense for the year ended December 31:

-The following summarizes the line items in the statement of activities, which include the components of lease expense for the year ended December 31, 2023:
+2024 2023

-Amount
+Operating lease expense included in stewardship services Operating lease expense included in \$ 11,160 \$ 11,160

-Operating lease expense included in stewardship services Operating lease expense included in management and general 11,160 16,740
+management and general 16,740 16,740

-Total expense \$ 27,900
+Total expense \$ 27,900 \$ 27,900

-The following summarizes cash flow information related to leases for the year ended December 31, 2023:
+The following summarizes cash flow information related to leases for the year ended December 31

-Amount Cash Paid for Amounts Included in the Measurement of Lease Liabilities Operating cash flows from operating leases \$ 27,900
+2024 2023 Cash Paid for Amounts Included in the Measurement of Lease Liabilities Operating cash flows from operating leases \$ 27,900 \$ 27,900

-NOTE 10-CUSTODIAL FUNDS PAYABLE
+NOTE 11-CUSTODIAL FUNDS PAYABLE